 The concept of Schema.org has been on the SEO radar for more than three years.
 Although it is one of the most powerful forms of optimization, it is also the least-utilized.
 According to statistics, less than 0.3% of internet marketers and website owners use it on their pages.
 Effective e-Commerce schemas from the GoodRelations project have been integrated in Schema.org.
 This is great news for retailers, as it can vastly increase the click-through-rates for their sites.
-What Schema.org does is provide with additional information within the search engine snippet.
+What Schema.org does is provide additional information within the search engine snippet.
 You can also use the Woocommerce referral plugin for your WordPress store.

 This will make it easier for visitors to decide whether or not they want to click on your result in SERPs.
 This granular information provided for products and offers is offered to search engines in exactly the form that they want it.
 Sadly, even if the positive results are obvious, very few websites are using this markup (which means that many other are missing out on incredible SEO potential).
 But before we talk about how Schema.org can be implemented on your eCommerce website, and how it will help it, let’s get a better idea of what it is.